-Prior to the comprehensive legal reforms in American and British law from the mid nineteenth century to the mid twentieth, having laws on the books that were not intended to be applied was normal.
-In fact, it's still a feature of law today in the US.
-How many times do we see signs warning us that littering will be punished by a maximum fine of \$1000?
+a maximum fine of \$1000?
 How many of us know anyone who has been fined \$1000 for littering?
-How many college students are allowed to drink under the age of To quote the conservative legal scholar Robert George (and also Paul of Tarsus), law is our teacher.
-It is not just a means of resolving disputes or maintaining It is a statement order. authoritative within voices society of how that society should be.
+How many college students are allowed to drink under the age of 21?
+To quote the conservative legal scholar Robert George (and also Paul of Tarsus), law is our teacher.
+It is not just a means of resolving disputes or maintaining order.
+It is a statement by authoritative voices within a society of how that society should be.

 Another major historical change was in law enforcement.
 Modern law enforcement as we know it emerged in Great Britain in the early 19th century.
-It is no coincidence that Britain was also the first state to transition into a stage of human history, comparable in its dramatic changes humans settling down in communities agricultural five millennia prior: that of a modern, industrialized society.
+It is no coincidence that Britain was also the first state to transition into a new stage of human history, comparable in its dramatic changes to humans settling down in agricultural communities five millennia prior: that of a modern, industrialized society.
 This involved changes in every area of human life, from culture and religion to political representation and economic power.

-Pre-modern states like France or Britain, not to mention massive multinational empires, were hugely decentralized.
-Often, the ruler had little direct control outside major urban areas and sometimes only What around capital. the technologies railway like the (Britain was joined by railways in 1851, followed by the US) and the telegraph (in regular use by the 1850's) enabled states to do was actually project their authority among their populations on a scale never possible before.
-At the same time, improvements in health care and sanitation meant that, for the first time, the population of a city like London actually grew on its depending without immigrants (previously, morbidity in European cities was so high that they were death traps, with higher death than birth rates).
-By 1850 more than half the population of Britain lived in cities, a milestone reached globally around the year 2000.
+Pre-modern states like France or Britain, not to mention massive multinational empires, were highly decentralized.
+Often, the ruler had little direct control outside major urban areas and sometimes only around the capital.
+What technologies like the railway (Britain was joined by railways in 1851, followed by the US) and the telegraph (in regular use by the 1850s) enabled states to do was actually project their authority among their populations on a scale never possible before.
+At the same time, improvements in health care and sanitation meant that, for the first time, the population of a city like London actually grew on its own without depending on immigrants (previously, morbidity in European cities was so high that they were death traps, with higher death than birth rates).
+60 By 1850 more than half the population of Britain lived in cities, a milestone reached globally around the year 2000.
 That meant that problems of crime in cities also saw manifold increases.

-So as far as law is concerned, what industrialized, the modern urbanized state and society meant was 1) unprecedented challenges of law and order, 2) a new vision rational. for ordered. an technicalized and bureaucratized world, and 3) the technological, financial administrative and resources to pursue this vision and tackle new challenges.
+So as far as law is concerned, what the modern industrialized, urbanized state and society meant was 1) unprecedented challenges of law and order, 2) a new vision for an ordered, rational, technicalized and bureaucratized world, and 3) the technological, administrative and financial resources to pursue this vision and tackle new challenges.